AppalachiaInteractive/com.appalachia/README.md

 ## Appalachia Interactive
 ### com.appalachia development environment

-Add the `ai` folder to the PATH, and then run `ai.sh`.
+Add the `appa` folder to the PATH, and then run `appa`.
 From there, you'll see the possible commands and can begin to understand the tool.

-At its core, the menu below is built dynamically, based on scripts populated within the `ai/cmd` directory.
-Without much modification of `ai.sh` (maybe changing the header ;) ), you can set up your own simple scripting environment that gives you easy access to commands/subcommands without having to build executables or maintain a master menu.
+At its core, the menu below is built dynamically, based on scripts populated within the `appa/cmd` directory.
+Without much modification of `appa` (maybe changing the header ;) ), you can set up your own simple scripting environment that gives you easy access to commands/subcommands without having to build executables or maintain a master menu.
 Arguments are forwarded to commands as you would expect.

 ```
-$ ai.sh
+$ appa

->  ai.sh init
+>  appa init
->  ai.sh pip
+>  appa pip
->  ai.sh repo-publish
+>  appa repo-publish
->  ai.sh repo-setup
+>  appa repo-setup
->  ai.sh testcmd
+>  appa testcmd
->  ai.sh login
+>  appa login
->  ai.sh login github
+>  appa login github
->  ai.sh login npm
+>  appa login npm
->  ai.sh servers
+>  appa servers
->  ai.sh servers verdaccio
+>  appa servers verdaccio
 ```
 ```
-$ ai.sh login github
+$ appa login github

 github.com
   ✓ Logged in to github.com as ChristopherSchubert (C:\Users\Chris\.config\gh/hosts.yml)